samuel-emrys/gwbridge/README.md

 # GitHub Wordpress Bridge

-gwbridge is a program that manages the continuous deployment of content written on GitHub to a WordPress blog.
+gwbridge is a program that manages the continuous deployment of markdown content on GitHub to a WordPress blog.

 ## External Dependencies